github/codespaces-getting-started-ml/README.md

 # Simple Image Classifier

 Learn more about machine learning by building a simple image classifier.
+For more information, see "[Getting started with GitHub Codespaces for machine learning](https://docs.github.com/en/codespaces/developing-in-codespaces/getting-started-with-github-codespaces-for-machine-learning)."

 ## Getting Started